dcheung0720/credit-risk-classification/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+* The performance depend on the problem we are trying to solve.
+If the goal is to identify risky loans, it is more important to predict the '1', implying a high recall score is preferred.

-If you do not recommend any of the models, please justify your reasoning.
+* It is recommended to use this model because the recall rate on predicting high risky loan is high.
+However, keep in mind the the class imbalance is high (18000: 600).